Frequently asked questions

 An SDS is an important source of information that should be considered when making any decisions on managing risk from hazardous chemicals in the workplace.

 What is the difference between an SDS and an MSDS?

 In an SDS, information on the chemical hazards is based on the GHS classification, rather than the hazardous substances and dangerous goods classifications.
 Both provide equivalent levels of information on chemical hazards and health and safety precautions, and either are able to be used in the workplace to meet requirements for managing risks under the WHS Regulations.

-More information can be found in Safe Work Australia’s Code of Practice for the Preparation of Safety Data Sheets for Hazardous Chemicals.
+More information can be found in Safe Work Australia’s Code of Practice: Preparation of safety data sheets for hazardous chemicals.

 Do overseas SDS meet Australian requirements?